bvi1994/marko-giphy-keyboard/tutorial.md

 }
 ```

-In the `search-bar` component, change the `state` to `input` as we will feed the `input` into the `search-bar` component.
+In the `<search-bar>` component, change the `state` to `input` as we will feed the `input` into the `<search-bar>` component.

 When you run `npm run dev`, the search bar should no longer work.
 Don't worry, we will fix it.
 [This is what your code should look like so far](https://github.com/bvi1994/marko-keyboard-example/commit/74091b961770b2b79c742159c67d001b22df7b1a).

 Right now, we are just trying to make sure that the search gets updated for both components.
 As you may guess, we will use this `searchTerm` state with those two components.
 Hence, why the `searchTerm` would be in the parent component.

 ### Creating Our Own Event and Subscribing (`this.emit`)

 Right now, we have two components that will share a state from the parent component (`index`).
 We want to update the parent state from the child component.
-In context of this project, we want the `search-bar` component to update the `searchTerm` state from the parent.
+In context of this project, we want the `<search-bar>` component to update the `searchTerm` state from the parent.

-We do use custom events.
-Recall earlier that we used `on-input` to create the `search-bar` component, we can actually create our own `[custom event name]` event in the children that will emit that event.
-Then what we can do is have the parent subscribe, or "listen to" for that event.
+We use custom events.
+Recall earlier that we used `on-input` to create the `<search-bar>` component, we can actually create our own `[custom event name]` event in the children that will emit that event.
+Then what we can do is have the parent subscribe, or "listen to" for that event with `on-[custom event name]`.

 [Read more about the NodeJS event enitter](https://nodejs.org/api/events.html#events_class_eventemitter)